Caitanyakotla/Apache-Airflow/README.md

 Following the Airflow release from Python Package Index

-How To Install Apache Airflow To Run CeleryExecutor:
+# How To Install Apache Airflow To Run CeleryExecutor:

-Celery is a widely-used Python package that makes it very easy to run jobs or tasks in the background. .
-Common uses include running background tasks on websites, or running elery workers that send batch SMSs, or running notification jobs at a certain time of the day.
+Celery is a widely-used Python package dat makes it very easy to run jobs or tasks in the background. .
+Common uses include running background tasks on websites, or running elery workers dat send batch SMSs, or running notification jobs at a certain time of the day.

 While Celery makes it easy to write and execute jobs, setting things up is a bit tricky as it requires you to set up components like a task queue, a database, and workers, and also handle several configurations to enable interaction between the components.